-Start by crushing your graham crackers into crumbs.
+Start by crushing the graham crackers into crumbs.
 I put about 10 graham cracker sheets into a ziploc bag then pounded them with a heavy object (like a rolling pin or flat meat tenderizer.)
-You need enough to make 1 1/2 cups in crumbs.
+You need enough to make 1 1/2 cups in crumbs

 In a medium bowl, combine melted butter with graham cracker crumbs.